Tsitsipas Takes On Kyrgios In Wimbledon Blockbuster - UrduPoint

 "Some people love to just tear me down.
 It's just not possible anymore."
 Tsitsipas, who reached the fourth round in 2018, said he was "thrilled" to be facing Kyrgios, who beat Nadal on his way to the quarter-finals in 2014.

 "I respect him a lot, on the court, what he's trying to do," he said.
 "Although he has been a little controversial in the past, I think he's playing good tennis."
-A win for Kyrgios on Saturday would give him a season-leading 10th victory on grass this summer.
+A win for Kyrgios would give him a season-leading 10th victory on grass this season.

 Second seed Nadal, chasing a Calendar Grand Slam, is aware he has not yet hit the heights at the All England Club after two scrappy performances so far.